Daughter’s Inheritance Rights in India: Equal Share in Mother’s Property

 daughter right in mother property

-The latest amendment of married daughters’ rights in mother’s property in India is the Hindu Succession (Amendment) Act, 2005, which grants daughters equal rights with sons in the inheritance of their parent’s property.
-This amendment applies to all Hindus, Buddhists, Jains, and Sikhs and overrides any customary or personal laws to the contrary.
+The Hindu Succession Act 2005 gives daughters equal rights with sons over their parent’s inherited property.
+It applies to all Hindus, Buddhists, Jains, and Sikhs and no personal law overrides it.

 Challenging Patriarchy: Daughters' Inheritance Rights in India Are Protected by Law and Tradition